NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Description:** Knowledge graph node must have a 'id' key with a non-empty associated value!

+### error.knowledge_graph.node.name.missing

+**Message:** Name is missing for node

+**Context:** identifier

+**Description:** Although TRAPI 1.4.0 states 'nullable: True', Translator user interface functionally requires that a non-empty 'name' property value must be specified in a knowledge graph node!

 ### error.knowledge_graph.node.category.missing

 **Message:** Category is missing for node

 **Context:** identifier

-**Description:** Category value must be specified in an knowledge graph edge!
+**Description:** Category value must be specified in a knowledge graph node!

 ### error.knowledge_graph.node.category.not_a_category